How is Zeffy free?

 Case study: How Knights of Columbus Lexington Council 94, a 501(c)(8) Organization Raised Over $3,800 Using Zeffy

 The council also secured corporate sponsorships totaling $1,370, saving an additional $70 in fees.
-501(c)(8) organizations can organize events and initiatives like the Knights of Columbus Lexington Council 94 did by using Zeffy's 100% free and comprehensive features.
+501(c)(8) organizations can organize events and initiatives like the Knights of Columbus Lexington Council 94 did using Zeffy's 100% free and comprehensive features.

 Final Thoughts on 501(c)(8) Organizations